SCLW/Circuitry-Based-Sound/readme.md

 V<sub>IH</sub> is the minimum input voltage that will be interpreted as a logical high, while V<sub>IL</sub> is the maximum input voltage that will be interpreted as a logical low.
 The region in between is undefined and may trigger unpredictable highs or lows (chattering).
 This problem is solved by implementing a Schmitt trigger with different thresholds for negative-going and positive-going input voltages, depending on whether the input signal is changing from high to low (V<sub>N</sub>) or low to high (V<sub>P</sub>).
 When the input is between the two thresholds the output retains its value.

 <!-- IMAGE -->

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/Img/Square_Wave_DARK.svg">
   <img alt="Analytical description of a square wave logic signal." src="/Img/Square_Wave_LIGHT.svg">
 </picture>

+A logic gate is a single input - output device, designed to carry out a specific [Boolean operation](https://en.wikipedia.org/wiki/Boolean_algebra "Boolean algebra"), mapped to two voltage levels.
+Over time, the two alternating voltage levels may form a periodic rectangular waveform and the speed of switching between the two levels is perceived as pitch.
+Certain logic gates can be repurposed as oscillators in this way.
+In digital systems, this principle is used to generate clock signals, which are essential for synchronizing processes.
+Logic gates with two inputs compare the signals at their inputs and generate an output based on the corresponding logic function, enabling signal processing and modification.
+Other logic gates can count sequential square wave pulses, outputting a single pulse per cycle.
+Some function as frequency dividers, halving the input signal’s frequency.
+Additionally, various CMOS chips can act as binary-controlled switches.
+These and many other functions can be considered as modulation effects, which transform or modify the incoming audio signal.
+Aperiodic switching will produce other sonic qualities such as noise or all kinds of texturized sounds.
+The ratio between the on- and off-states is by default close to 1:1, a 50% [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle "duty cycle").
+Further circuitry is needed to change this ratio, which alters the ratio of the amplitudes of the harmonic components to the fundamental.

 <picture>